Headquarters Banner

 (Letter transcription taken from the now defunct web-site "Letters of the Civil War").

-DECEMBER 19, 1861.
+December 19, 1861.

 Editor of the Gazette – Dear Sir: I presume you have long before this heard of our move, or rather of the moving of four companies, A B E and H.

 We left Williamsport Tuesday, 26th ult., for Hancock; marched to Clear Springs that night, and stowed ourselves away, some in barns, others in houses, and made ourselves as comfortable as possible, under the circumstances; resumed our march next morning to Hancock.
 We are again in the mountainous part of Maryland.
 This march seemed rather more tiresome to some of us than usual.
 I scarcely know what to say about the scenery, it is of a character so grand, in many places so truly magnificent, that common place remarks fail to approach it.
 Soon after leaving Clear Spring, we began our journey up the North Mountain, arriving at Fair View Inn, we get a view which richly repays the tired traveler.
-Standing in the door of the inn, you see spread out before you nature and art commingled together; fields, many of which still present to the eye, spots of that beauty which once covered them – forests stripped of their foliage, reminding one of a vast array of shipping – the rail car, scarcely seen in the dim distance winding its way among the mountain fast, ness, - streams meandering their way o’er rocky cliffs, or gently flowing through pleasant valleys, dancing in the sunlight,
+Standing in the door of the inn, you see spread out before you nature and art commingled together; fields, many of which still present to the eye, spots of that beauty which once covered them – forests stripped of their foliage, reminding one of a vast array of shipping – the rail car, scarcely seen in the dim distance winding its way among the mountain fastness, - streams meandering their way o’ er rocky cliffs, or gently flowing through pleasant valleys, dancing in the sunlight,

 Like some dark beauteous bird, Whose plume is sparkling with unnumbered eyes.